Crispbread: Origins

 Crispbread was often stored on long poles hanging from the roof.

 Sweden, Finland, and Norway have long traditions in crispbread consumption.
 The origin of the crispbread came from the earlier spisbröd 'stovebread' which was a similar but thicker kind of bread.
-The Swedish word knäcka in Swedish means 'to crack' or 'to break'.
-However the Swedish word knäckebröd (crispbread) originates from the old word kruseknäcke which refers to a specific tool that was used to roll the crispbread dough.
+The Swedish knäcka means 'to crack' or 'to break', however knäckebröd 'crispbread' originates from the old word kruseknäcke, referring to a specific tool that was used to roll the crispbread dough.

 These breads were baked from at least the sixth century in central Sweden.
 They were usually hung above the stove to be dried.
 Traditional crispbread in Sweden and western Finland is made in this tradition with the form of a round flat loaf with a hole in the middle to facilitate storage on long poles hanging near the ceiling.
 It may also have been a way to keep the rats away from them.
 Traditionally, crispbreads were baked just twice a year: following harvest and again in the spring when frozen river waters began to flow.
 The slim crispbread that is common today originated in eastern Värmland.
 Sweden's first industrial crispbread bakery, AU Bergmans enka, began its production in Stockholm in 1850.
 Rectangular Knäckebrot was first manufactured in Germany in 1927, and has remained popular and readily available there ever since.

-Crispbread in the household is most common in Sweden (figures published in 2003); in Sweden 85 percent of households have crispbread at home, while in Germany it is 45 percent and in France 8 percent.
+Crispbread in the household is most common in Sweden; as of 2003, in Sweden 85 percent of households had crispbread at home, while in Germany it was 45 percent and in France 8 percent.

 Ingredients

 Crispbread traditionally consists of wholemeal rye flour, salt, and water.
 Today, however, many kinds of crispbread contain wheat flour, spices and grains, and are often leavened with yeast or sourdough, and milk or sesame seeds can be added.

 In the case of unleavened crispbread, bubbles are introduced into the dough mechanically.
 Traditionally, this was done by mixing snow or powdered ice into the dough, which then evaporated during baking.
 Today, the dough, which must contain a large amount of water, is cooled and mixed until bubbly.

 Another method is to knead the dough under pressure in an extruder.
 The sudden drop in pressure then causes water to evaporate, creating bubbles in the dough.

-Crispbread is only baked for a few minutes, at temperatures usually between 200 and 250 °C.
+Crispbread is only baked for a few minutes, at temperatures usually between 200 and 250 C.